cppalliance/safe-cpp/proposal/draft.md

 ```

 Types with interior mutability implement _deconfliction_ strategies to support shared mutation without the risk of data races.
 They encapsulate `std2::unsafe_cell`, which is based on Rust's `UnsafeCell`[@unsafe-cell] struct. `unsafe_cell::get` is a blessed way of stripping away const.
 While the function is safe, it returns a raw pointer, which is unsafe to dereference.
 Types encapsulating `unsafe_cell` must take care to only permit mutation through this const-stripped pointer one user at a time.

-* `std2::cell<T>`[@cell] provides get and set methods to read out the current value and store new values into the protected resource.
-Since `cell` can't be used across threads, there's no risk of violating exclusivity.
-* `std2::ref_cell<T>`[@ref-cell] is a single-threaded multiple-read, single-write lock.
-If the caller requests a mutable reference to the interior object, the implementation checks its counter, and if the object is not locked, it establishes a mutable lock and returns a mutable borrow.
-If the caller requests a shared reference to the interior object, the implementation checks that there is no live mutable borrow, and if there isn't, increments the counter.
-When users are done with the borrow, they have to release the lock, which decrements the reference count.
-If the user's request can't be serviced, the `ref_cell` can either gracefully return with an error code, or it can panic and abort.
-* `std2::mutex<T>`[@mutex] provides mutable borrows to the interior data across threads.
-A mutex synchronization object deconflicts access, so there's only one live borrow at a time.
-* `std2::shared_mutex<T>`[@rwlock] is the threaded multiple-read, single-write lock.
-The interface is similar to `ref_cell`'s, but it uses a mutex for deconfliction, so clients can sit on the lock until their request is serviced.

 ```cpp
 template<class T+>